-Pay Online and E-refund - Students are encouraged to pay tuition online.
-E-refund offers a convenient way for students to receive electronic refunds.
+Pay Online and E-refund - Students are encouraged to pay tuition online with their student assigned ID and password.
+There is an interest-free payment plan for the spring and fall semesters.
+E-refund offers a convenient way for students to receive electronic refund checks bak into their bank account.